im-n1/eagle/README.md

 It's hard to explain.
 It's one of those "once you switch you don't look back" things.
 Try it yourself.

+## Isn't this just another copycat?
+There is a few project around which are pretty good.
+For example [TaskWarrior](https://taskwarrior.org/) which robust and cover pretty much everything.
+For me it's too heavy and fancy with all the charts and tables.
+I wanted something more quiet and more straightforward.

 ## Can I contribute?
 Absolutely!
 I would be more than happy to accept any bug-report, improvement, pull request, constructive criticism, etc.